wildkirsche/ncpswdmgr/README.md

 =========
 A small password manager,
-which is still a work-in-progress an is far from usable.
+which is still a work-in-progress and is far from usable.